You will find the following features:

 CiME>

-Here is a second example that uses the dependency pair termination
+Here is a second example that uses the dependency pair termination criterion

 CiME> let F = signature "